jmontleon/pixelbook-fedora/README.md

 ## Touchscreen
 1. `sudo dnf -y install pixebolbook-scripts`, if you haven't already.
 1. `sudo usermod -aG input $USER`, if you haven't already
-1. Configure `/usr/bin/pixelbook-touchscreen-click` to run automatically at login
+1. `sudo usermod -aG tty $USER`
-1. Reboot and you should be able to click, double click, and right click (two finger tap) using the touchscreen.
+1. Gnome and KDE have their own gesture logic.
+For Xfce and others `systemctl --user --now enable pixelbook-touchscreen-click`

 ## Excessive AER logging
 Watching journalctl you'll note lots of logging about AER corrections.
 The pixelbook-aer package contains a workaround for this.